uriel-reyes/sellertools/README.md

   <a href="https://commercetools.com/">
     <img alt="commercetools logo" src="https://unpkg.com/@commercetools-frontend/assets/logos/commercetools_primary-logo_horizontal_RGB.png">
   </a>
-  <b>SellerTools - Store Management for commercetools</b>
 </p>

-# SellerTools
+# sellertools

-SellerTools is a Custom Application built on the commercetools platform that empowers store owners to manage their store operations efficiently.
-It provides a dedicated dashboard for sellers with store-based authentication and comprehensive order management capabilities.
+sellertools is an early marketplace seller dashboard proof of concept built on the commercetools Merchant Center Apps framework.
+It empowers store owners to manage their store operations efficiently, providing a dedicated dashboard for sellers with store-based authentication and comprehensive order management capabilities.

 ## Purpose